percona/psmysql-docs/docs/slowlog-rotation.md

 The `max_slowlog_size` variable controls when the server rotates the slow query log file based on size.

-By default, the value is set to `0`, which means the server does not automatically rotate the slow query log file.
+The value is set to `0` by default, which means the server does not automatically rotate the slow query log file.

 The block size is `4096` bytes.
 If you set a value that is not a multiple of `4096`, the server rounds it down to the nearest multiple of `4096`.
 For example, setting `max_slowlog_size` to any value less than `4096` will effectively set the value to `0`.